brightly-salty/qbcanon/literature/world.md

     and Daisy and Agnes escape to Canada and help topple Gilead.
 - The Epilogue is given by Professor Pieixeto, who analyzes events.

+#### Earle Birney

+David and Other Poems

+Now Is Time

+Turvey

+Down the Long Table

 ### Chile

+#### Isabel Allende

+#### Alfonso de Ercilla y Zuniga

+La Araucana

+- about Spain's conquest of Chile

+#### Gabriela Mistral

+- 1945 Nobel

+Sonnets of Death

+Desolation

+Tenderness

+Destruction

+The Wine Press

 #### Pablo Neruda

 Twenty Love Poems and a Song of Despair

+Canto General

+Residencia en la tierra

+Anillos

+The Heights of Macchu Picchu

+Elemental Odes

 ### China

+#### Unknown

+Five Classics

+- Confucian canon established in Han dynasty
+- Book of Odes
+  - Shih ching
+  - 305 songs
+- Book of Changes
+  - I ching
+  - Changes of Chou
+  - 65 hexagrams used for fortune-telling
+  - edited by Confucius
+- Book of Rites
+  - Li chi
+  - texts about ritual and behavior
+- Book of Documents
+  - shu ching
+  - history dating to first half of Chou dynasty
+- Spring and Autumn Annals
+  - Ch'un ch'iu
+  - chronicle of Lu feudal state 722-481 BC
+  - dry

+The Golden Lotus

+- story of Hsi-men Ch'ing and his six wives

+#### Wu Ch'eng-en

+Journey to the West

+- Buddhist priest Hsuan-tsang, with 3 magic helpers including a comic monkey, goes to India searching for holy scriptures

+#### Ssu-ma Chi'en

+Shih chi

+- history

+#### Pa Chin

+The Family

+#### Chuang Chou

+Chuang Tzu

+- Taoist text
+- includes Butterfly Dream of Chuang Tzu

+#### Po Chu-i

+The Lute Song

+The Song of Everlasting Regret

+#### Tu Fu

+- Confucian scholar
+- wrote about An Lu-shan Rebellion

+#### Ts'ao Hsueh-ch'in

+The Dream of the Red Chamber

+- The Story of the Stone
+- autobiographical
+- describes decline of Chia family

+#### Lu Hsun

+- doctor

+Selected Stories of Lu Hsun

+A Brief History of Chinese Fiction

+#### Lo Kuan-chung

+Romance of the Three Kingdoms

+The Outlaws of the Marsh

+- The Water Margin

+#### Li Po

+- Turkic origin
+- poet
+- exiled for role in An Lu-shan Rebellion
+- may have died embracing moon's reflection
+- exuberant and unconventional

+#### Lao She

+Rickshaw Boy

+#### Hu Shih

+- started 1920s literary revolution
+- studied at Columbia

+China's Place in the Present World Struggle

+Collected Essays

+#### Lao Tzu

+Tao Te Ching

+- 81 paragraphs
+- advocates following the Way, or Tao
+- established Taoism

+#### Wang Wei

+- Buddhist poet

+#### Gao Xingjian

+Soul Mountain

+One Man's Bible

+Fujitives

 #### Cao Xueqin